-Most of the Egyptian articles addressing this event highlight the path towards modernity undertaken by the republican leadership since Atatürk.
-While this event was mostly reported as a short newsfeed in Egyptian newspapers, two opinion articles referred to Turkey as a "Muslim" and "Eastern" country that is looking forward to developing a strong tie with the European Union referred to as "the Christian Club" (1999A1; 1999A2).
+Most Egyptian articles highlight the path towards modernity undertaken by the republican leadership since Atatürk.
+While this event is mostly reported as a short newsfeed in Egyptian newspapers, two opinion articles refer to Turkey as a "Muslim" and "Eastern" country that is looking forward to developing a strong tie with the European Union referred to as "the Christian Club" (1999A1; 1999A2).
 One of these articles mentions that the declaration of Turkey's candidacy to the EU is perceived as the peak of Turkey's willingness to be part of Europe, its endorsement of the Western, liberal and civilized traits of development (1999A1).
 The other indicates, "Turkey is very determined to access the EU and is looking forward to the announcement of a date for the start of accession negotiations" (1999A2).
-While the Egyptian press considers Turkey as a "modernizing" and "Europeanizing" entity, it also signals that the EU would show some reluctance to admit it (1999A1).
+While the Egyptian press considers Turkey as a "modernising" and "Europeanising" entity, it also signals the EU would show some reluctance to admit it (1999A1).
 It expects that Turkey's "relentless" effort to join the EU would be "futile" because the latter does not favour having Turkey as a European member due to religious, economic and security concerns.
-By putting into perspective cultural differences between Turkey and Europe, opinion articles in the Egyptian press emphasise the conflicting nature of their relationship.
+By putting into perspective Turkey and Europe's cultural differences, opinion articles in the Egyptian press emphasise the conflicting nature of their relationship.